-Taking a break means different things for everyone.
-For some, they might take time to walk outside and smell the fresh air or head out in their car to drive around while others prefer just sitting on their couch with Netflix streaming through our screens!
+Taking a break means different things to everyone.
+For some, they might take time to walk outside and smell the fresh air or head out in their car to drive around while others prefer just sitting on their couch with Netflix streaming through their screens!

-Whatever your preference maybe it is important that you don’t forget about yourself during this busy season of life – which can lead many small business owners overworking themselves into burnout mode before Christmas even arrives (and then what happens when school starts again?).
+Whatever your preference maybe it is important that you don’t forget about yourself during the day – which can lead many small business owners to overwork themselves into burnout mode before February even arrives (and then what happens when school starts again?).